AmalieHJ/Advanced-BIM-A1/README.md

 **Chosen use case**

-Life Cycle Assessment (LCA) is chosen as the project use case, as it is a highly prioritised field in the building industry with yet further development potential.
+Finding a model's material CO2 emission contribution in a Life Cycle Assessment (LCA) is chosen as the project use case, as minimising CO2 emissions is a highly prioritised field in the building industry with yet further development potential.
 Today, LCA is to be found in all aspects of the built environment.
 This is mainly due to the coming law regulation of CO2 emissions on buildings starting in 2023.
 It is currently time consuming to perform an LCA model as well as gathering the right LCI (Life Cycle Inventory) from the building model.
 In order to make sure that the law regulations are met when the building is complete, iterative and continuously CO2 check points are beneficial.
 But due to the time spent on making an LCA it is not realistic to make iterative LCA checks for the time being.